 Upon arrival, we’ll check into our hotel, where we'll have dinner this evening.

 Today we tour the mountain villages of local hill tribes.
 More than 20 distinct, semi-nomadic tribes inhabit northern Thailand and the borderlands of Burma and Laos.
 Some have obscure origins; most have their own language; and all have unique customs.
-We ride to the small village of Mae Chan and switch to open songtaew taxi trucks to climb a narrow road to Mae Salong, a rural town situated high in the mountains.
-Here we will visit hill tribes known as “Long Neck” and “Long Ear,” taking note of their compact huts, their traditional clothing, and a way of life that has changed little in centuries.
+We ride to the small village of Mae Chan and switch to open songtaew taxi trucks to visit hill tribes known as “Long Neck” and “Long Ear,” taking note of their compact huts, their traditional clothing, and a way of life that has changed little in centuries.
 We also visit the Akha, who wear elaborate headdresses accented with vivid colors.
 At each stop, we’ll meet with craftspeople and have a chance to browse their products and ask them questions about their ways of life and beliefs.

 In mid-afternoon, we’ll hike to a viewpoint to take in the miles of green, rolling hills surrounding Chiang Rai.
 On our way, we’ll stop to visit the House of Opium Museum and hear stories about the opium warlords who once held sway in the Golden Triangle.